Dr Jessica Sammut

 Most back pain is usually a result of mechanical or functional disturbance of the spine – problems that Osteopaths have been treating successfully for over 100 years.
 The value of Osteopathy for back pain is widely recognised, with GPs recommending spinal manipulation and acupuncture and referring patients.
 This said, you do not need a GP referral to visit us and we can start treating you from your initial consultation.

-Seeing an Osteopath is a waste of time and are only interested in the one area
+Seeing an Osteopath is a waste of time and are only interested in one area

-Trained Osteopaths treat the whole body, and the whole person.
-At Whole Health Osteopathy, we support your ongoing care with hands on treatment, advice and a clear exercise and lifestyle plan.
+Trained Osteopaths treat the whole body and the whole person.
+At Whole Health Osteopathy, we support your ongoing care with hands-on treatment, advice and a clear exercise and lifestyle plan.
 We offer advice on regular exercise; preventing workplace injuries; lifestyle advice; as well as fostering strong referral networks with other relevant healthcare professionals.
-So now that we have those pesky misconceptions out of the way, below is a list of some common pain conditions that may present in the low back, or hips and pelvis.
+So now that we have those pesky misconceptions out of the way, below is a list of some common pain conditions that may present in the lower back, hips and pelvis.
 Whole Health Osteopathy may assist you with the diagnosis, treatment or management of: